-maps to IT risk management and performance measurement, stakeholder theory maps to business/IT strategic alignment and IT value delivery, and organizational theory maps to IT resource management.
-Unlike other functional units on the organization, IT cuts across every organizational unit and functions, involving the boards of directors, the top executive management, all heads of departments, and user operational staff.
+Motivated mainly by legal and regulatory compliance requirements (Layer 3 of Figure 2), organizations are giving serious thoughts to governing IT from the board level.
+Von Solms (2006) and ITGI (2010) noted that organizations could derive maximum benefits from IT resources if IT is governed from the board level (strategic level) to the operational level (top-down).
+The theories that underpin corporate governance are directly reflected in IT governance domain (focus) areas.
+The agency theory maps to IT risk management and performance measurement, stakeholder theory maps to business/IT strategic alignment and IT value delivery, and organizational theory maps to IT resource management.
+Unlike other functional units in the organization, IT cuts across every organizational unit and functions, involving the boards of directors, the top executive management, all heads of department, and user operational staff (see Figure 1).
 Indeed, governing IT across an entire organization would require putting specific governance mechanisms in place.
-Layer 2 of Figure 1 showed the governance structures - IT strategic committees (operate at board level), IT steering committee (operate at top management level) (Huang et al. (2010), and the reporting lines of the chief information officer (IT leader).
+Layer 2 of Figure 2 shows the governance structures - IT strategic committee (operates at board level), IT steering committee (operates at top management level) (Huang et al. (2010), and the reporting lines of the chief information officer (IT leader).
 Von Solms (2005) suggested that the IT leader should report to the chief executive officer.

 In addition, organizations must select governance models based on the nature of their operations.
 In many cases, a mixture of models is recommended.
-The centralized model comprises business monarchy and IT monarchy; federal model consists of duopoly, and decentralized model contains the feudal and anarchy.
-Organizations should permit various decision making structures within the models to make appropriate decisions on IT.
-Decisions about IT principles and IT investments should be made by business monarchy; decision regarding IT architecture and IT infrastructure should be taken by IT monarchy; and decision on business applications should be taken by federal archetype.
+The centralized model comprises of business monarchy and IT monarchy; the federal model consists of duopoly; and the decentralized model includes the feudal and anarchy.
+Organization should employ various decision making structures within the models to make appropriate decisions on IT.
+Decisions about IT principles and IT investments should be made by business monarchy; decisions regarding IT architecture and IT infrastructure should be made by IT monarchy; and decisions on business applications should be made by federal archetype.

-Moreover, for management of day-to-day IT operations and processes, the top executive management must choose tested IT frameworks and standards: COBIT for IT governance; ITIL for IT-service manage-ment; and ISO/IEC 27002 for information security.
-To bind all the components together is the relational mechanisms (e.g., effective communication, strategic dialog, training and workshops, knowledge sharing).
-IT governance would then be evident within its domain (focus) area to reap the desired results (see Figure 4).
+Moreover, for management of day-to-day IT operations and processes, the top executive management must select tested IT frameworks and standards: COBIT for IT governance; ITIL for IT-service management; and ISO/IEC 27002 for information security.
+To bind all the components together is the relational mechanisms (e.g., effective communication, strategic training and workshops, knowledge sharing).
+IT governance would then be evident within its focus areas (strategic alignment, value delivery, risk management, resource management, and performance measurement) to reap the desired results (see Layer 4 of Figure 2).
+Organizations that adopt IT governance would gain competitive advantage, reduce operational cost, protect against legal and regulatory compliance, improve customer trust, create stakeholder confidence, protect organizational reputation, mitigate IT risks, and improve efficiency (see the core of Figure 2).